 When I will pay attention and listen, the Holy Spirit will always speak to me or impress me to do the right thing.
 When I obey that leading, then I won’t be doing what my lazy or lustful flesh and mind might cry for.
 God wants you to yield to the Holy Spirit and have your spirit lead your mind, emotions, and flesh.
 When it does, you will be walking in the will of God.
 When we learn to consistently do what our spirit is impressing us to do, then we are learning “..to live according to your new life in the Holy Spirit.”

-For many people, life can be one big pain in the rear end.
+For many people, life is too often a big pain in the rear end.
 It doesn’t have to be.
-If we will let our minds and emotions be purified by trusting in God’s ways and the leading of His Spirit, the Lord blessing can make every path and process that we go through so much more enjoyable and peaceful.
+If we will learn to pay attention to the leading of His Spirit in our heart and let our minds and emotions be purified by trusting in God’s ways, the Lord’s blessing can make every path and process that we go through so much more enjoyable and peaceful.

 In His Love,